grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Percy opened the packet.
 "This tobacco is as black as used motor oil."
 She sniffed.
 "Smells like petroleum too.
 These are going to be rough smokes.
 Still, better than fuckin' cigarettes.
 Thanks."
 She slid one of the thin cheroots from the packet with her lips and lit it from a match she struck on the hull.

 She sucked on the cheroot and the thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
-"Let's level her off Gregory."
+"Let's level her off, Gregory."

-"Ah fuck!
+"Ah, fuck!
 Ya fuckheads are going to want the fuckin' diesels any fucking minute now too, I'm sure --- and they're in fuckin' pieces."
 Chips smacked her hand against the bulkhead and crawled back down towards engineering.

-"Leveled out at 220 meters," said Gregory.
+"Leveled out at two-twenty meters," said Gregory.
 "I'm going to make some adjustments to the trim tanks, see if I can get us floating evenly."

 As Gregory started opening and closing valves on the trim tank control panel, the hull of the _Prospect_ let out a long groan.

-"Easy my pretty lady," Percy whispered to her boat.
+"Easy, my pretty lady," Percy whispered to her boat.

 Hemi monitored Gregory's work on the trim.
 When he was satisfied, he got them moving slowly and silently out into the deep ocean.
-"Creep speed --- three knots Owen.
+"Creep speed --- three knots, Owen.
 You can steer us away from the seamount wall now."

 They slunk away from the depot through the pitch deep.
-The depth-under-keel gauge rapidly climbed until it pegged itself on the 'bottomless' pin.
+The depth-under-keel gauge rapidly climbed until it pegged itself on the "bottomless" pin.

 From sonar, Bastian reported that he thought he could hear some disturbing sounds from the depot, but could not pin down any specific thing that might be happening.